Misty Copeland hangs up her pointe shoes after performing for adoring crowd at retirement show

 The duo later reappeared for another duet, this time a modern one, in “Wrecka Stow,” by Kyle Abraham.
 For Copeland's final performance of the night, she performed Twyla Tharp's “Sinatra Suite” with another of her favorite partners, Herman Cornejo.

-The night also included speeches and film clips about Copeland's career.
-And her fellow dancers performed additional excerpts of ballets in her honor.
-At the end, a beaming Copeland was given a quintessential ballet farewell, as colleagues, teachers and friends came out to greet her, one by one, with hugs and bouquets while gold glitter poured from the rafters.
+The night, which also celebrated ABT's 85th anniversary and was curated in large part by Copeland herself, included speeches and film clips about her career.
+And her fellow dancers performed excerpts of ballets in her honor.
+At the end, a beaming Copeland was given a quintessential ballet farewell, as colleagues, teachers, friends and family came out to greet her, one by one, with hugs and bouquets while glittery confetti poured from the rafters.

 On to the next stage